thounyy/move-binding/README.md

 # Move Binding

 Move Binding is a Rust library that provides a way to interact with Sui Move packages on-chain.
 It reads Move packages from the Sui blockchain and generates corresponding Rust structs and function entry points, allowing for seamless integration between Move and Rust.

+> ⚠️ **Disclaimer**
+> This library is experimental and may not be actively maintained or fully supported by Mysten Labs.
+> Developers should be aware that features may change without notice, and community or official support could be limited.
+> **Use at your own risk**, and thoroughly test any integration in your own development environment before relying on it in production systems.

 ## Features
 - Reads Sui Move packages directly from the Sui blockchain.